Chronically Crazy: Life With Endometriosis

 Living with chronic illness is one thing; dealing with the outside perceptions is another.

-Chronic illness makes you feel crazy.
-This is partly because it often takes quite a few trips to various doctors and specialists to figure out exactly what’s wrong.
-It’s also because you assume three things during and after the diagnosis process:
+Having a chronic illness can make you feel crazy, partly because it takes quite a few trips to various doctors and specialists to figure out exactly what’s wrong.
+It’s also because you assume these three things during and after the diagnosis process.

-The pain, cramping, headaches and fatigue are just you “not handling stress well.”
-You really just need a vacation and to sleep more.
-Maybe you should eat better.
+The pain, cramping, headaches and fatigue you experience are because you’re “not handling stress well.”
+You really just need a vacation more sleep.
+Maybe you could eat better.
 It’s probably lactose intolerance mixed with the fact that you ingest more sugar than any human should on any given day.
-You’ll be fine.
-You just need to do a little yoga to get back on track.
+You’ll be fine, you just need to do a little yoga to get back on track.

 You cancel things left and right at the beginning because you’re scared of leaving the house.
 You keep a heat pack in your purse at all times.
-It weighs five pounds and will not make it through airport security since it’s made out of clay and could resemble explosives.
+It weighs five pounds and won’t make it through airport security because it’s made out of clay and resembles explosives.
 You eventually grow to assume everyone thinks you’re making up your illness to watch Netflix with the dog instead of having any kind of social life.

 After months of vague, “Oh, she’s sick,” and the high number of doctors appointments, people you barely even know think you have cancer or some sort of deadly disease.
 They heard it through the grapevine.
 They speak in hushed tones.
 Your life is full of said people yet they can’t exactly ask about your medical history.
 You don’t correct their assumptions.
 “Hi” is always followed by, “How are you feeling?”
 You sometimes feel like you might be dying.